Spend a semester living in Europe (and traveling all around) but read these books first to get prepared.

 A heart-wrencher, but oh so good.
 Even if you have seen the movie, I recommend reading the book!

 Bruno is a young boy who's family moves from Germany to Poland because his father is a Nazi Commander.
 When arriving to their new home in Poland, Bruno quickly realizes that where he lives is a very different place, which is surrounded by a large metal fence.
 This fence is the Auschwitz Concentration Camp.

 Bruno becomes friends with a boy on the other side of the fence and trying to be brave and helpful climbs through the fence to be with his friend on the other side.
 I won't tell you the ending of the book, because you really should read it!
 But, like I said it is a real up-close look into Auschwitz.

 *Make sure you plan time to visit Auschwitz-Birkenau when you are volunteering in Europe!
 It's especially easy for our volunteers in Krakow, Poland to visit.

 You could take a trip to Europe, but how do you see it all?
 Even volunteering in Europe for one semester doesn't mean you get to see everything...but you definitely get to pack in so much more than a quick trip!
-Many volunteers are able to explore around 10 countries while volunteering with ILP in Europe, let alone getting to really experience the culture in their own home country.
+Many volunteers are able to explore 15 countries (or more!) while volunteering with ILP in Europe, let alone getting to really experience the culture in their own home country.